exyi/diplomka/diplomka/text/3-analysis-2-statistic.md

 ## Optimal Parameter Values {#sec:opt-params}

-Given the inherent variability of biological structures, we have to recognize that a basepair class cannot be reduced into a single optimal value for each measured parameter.
+Given the inherent variability of biological structures, we have to respect the fact that a basepair class cannot be reduced into a single optimal value for any measured parameter.
-Under identical conditions, a single geometry with minimal energy most likely exists, but basepairs in biological structures are seldom found in exactly the same conditions.
+Under identical conditions, a single geometry with minimal energy most likely exists, but basepairs in biological structures are seldom found in exactly the same conditions (TODO?? so that the concept of the lowest energy is not easily applicable).
-This project aims to demonstrate that a basepair class is better represented by a distribution, rather than an idealized example.
+We therefore aim to demonstrate that a basepair class is better represented by a distribution, rather than an idealized example.
 By insisting on the optimal conformation, we risk either observing the nucleic acid interactions infrequently, or classifying most PDB structures as erroneous.

-However, we also have to acknowledge that the measured parameters are inherently noisy, especially considering the approximately 3 Å resolution of large parts of our dataset.
+We also acknowledge that the measured parameters are inherently noisy, especially considering the approximately 3 Å resolution of large parts of our dataset.
-Therefore, extracting the mean value from the data is useful, if only to determine the degree of deviation of a specific example.
+Therefore, extracting the mean value from the data is useful, if only to determine the degree of deviation of a specific parameter.

 In this work, we will generally not focus on canonical Watson-Crick A-U and G-C basepairs, given that these pairs have been extensively studied.
 However, they will serve as valuable references in calibrating our measurements to the well-known optimal canonical basepair parameters.